espocrm/documentation/administration/formula.md

 Out-of-the-box functions are listed below.

 #### ifThenElse
-`ifThenElse(CONDITION, CONSEQUENT, ALTERNATIVE)` If CONDITION is met then do CONSEQUENT.
+`ifThenElse(CONDITION, CONSEQUENT, ALTERNATIVE)` If CONDITION is met, then do CONSEQUENT.
 If not -- then do ALTERNATIVE.

 #### ifThen
-`ifThen(CONDITION, CONSEQUENT)` If CONDITION is met then do CONSEQUENT.
+`ifThen(CONDITION, CONSEQUENT)` If CONDITION is met, then do CONSEQUENT.
 If not -- do nothing.

 #### string\concatenate(
 `string\concatenate(STRING_1, STRING_2)` Concatenates two or more strings.